-I'm a mathematician working with Maria G. Westdickenberg at the Lehrstuhl I für Mathematik at RWTH Aachen University.
+I'm a mathematician working for TN CURA.
 My research focusses on geometric knot theory, discrete differential geometry, calculus of variations and the analysis of partial differential equations.
+I'm also very interested in applying mathematics to solve real world problems and, especially, simulations.

 arXiv:1603.02464 (2016).
 To appear in New Directions in Geometric and Applied Knot Theory, OA Measure Theory.